KonstantinTomashevich/states-engine-for-urho3d/README.md

 ### States Engine For Urho3D
-This is small engine for easier game creating on Urho3D Engine.
+This is small engine for easier game creation on Urho3D Engine.
-See more in wiki and check our samples.
+See more in wiki and check our sample.

 ### Links